-Letts says de Leyer, who is now in his early-eighties, can still be found training horses and teaching riding lessons at his Nederland Farms, located in Virginia.
+Letts says de Leyer, who is now in his early 80s is still training horses and teaching riding lessons at his Nederland Farms, located in Virginia.
 “He is a remarkable man with a legendary impact on so many.”

 She recalls Snowman as king of the farm, “What a bond he and Harry had.
 I used to love watching him ride Snowman.
 They just knew what each other was thinking.”

 Smith says she had the honor of working for de Leyer when she was in her 20s when he had Dutch Crown, another one of his champions.
 “Harry de Leyer’s name will live on forever as a real true horseman.
 Wish there were so many more like him.”